What is Global Health?

 The Dean's Vision

-Edward Wing, MD, Dean of Medicine and Biological Sciences, describes how faculty and students are changing the world today, and his vision of global health at Brown.
+Edward Wing, MD, Dean of Medicine and Biological Sciences between 2008 and 2013, describes how faculty and students are changing the world today, and his vision of global health at Brown.